 There are risks associated with fixed-income investments, including credit risk, interest rate risk, and prepayment and extension risk.
 In general, bond prices rise when interest rates fall and vice versa.
 This effect is usually more pronounced for longer term securities.

 International investing involves increased risk and volatility due to potential political and economic instability, currency fluctuations, and differences in financial reporting and accounting standards and oversight.
 Risks are particularly significant in emerging markets due to the dramatic pace of economic, social, and political change.

 The Purchasing Managers' Index (PMI) is an index of the prevailing direction of economic trends in the manufacturing and service sectors.
 The PMI is based on five major survey areas: new orders, inventory levels, production, supplier deliveries, and employment. it is a leading indicator of economic conditions.

 The flash services PMI is based on approximately 85 to 90 percent of total PMI responses each month, and it is designed to provide an accurate advance indication of the final PMI data.
 As flash services PMIs are among the first economic indicators for each month, providing evidence of changing economic conditions ahead of comparable government statistics, they can have a significant effect on currency markets.

 Past performance is not a guarantee of future results.

 An index is a statistical composite that is not managed.
 It is not possible to invest directly in an index.

-Definitions of individual and sector indices mentioned in this article are available on our website at ameriprise.com/legal/disclosures in the Additional Ameriprise research disclosures section, or through your Ameriprise financial advisor.
+Definitions of individual indices mentioned in this article are available on our website at ameriprise.com/legal/disclosures in the Additional Ameriprise research disclosures section, or through your Ameriprise financial advisor.